mypico/pam_pico/README.md

 ## License

-pam_pico is released under the AGPL licence.
+pam-pico is released under the AGPL licence.
 Read COPYING for information.

+## Contributing

+We welcome comments and contributions to the project.
+If you're interested in contributing please see here: https://get.mypico.org/cla/

 Contact and Links
 =================